mavryk-network/mavryk-protocol/contrib/README.md

 # Contributed Software

-This directory is meant to host the source code of tools which can be useful for users and developers of Octez and the Tezos protocol but which don't deserve as much care as the components which are critical for the security of Tezos and Octez users.
+This directory is meant to host the source code of tools which can be useful for users and developers of Mavkit and the Tezos protocol but which don't deserve as much care as the components which are critical for the security of Tezos and Mavkit users.

 Putting these non-critical pieces of code in a distinct directory serves the following purposes: